facebookresearch/mmf/README.md

 ### Quick start
 We provide preprocessed data files to directly start training and evaluating.
 Instead of using the original `train2014` and `val2014` splits, we split `val2014` into `val2train2014` and `minival2014`, and use `train2014` + `val2train2014` for training and `minival2014` for validation.

-Download data, this step may take some time. (check the size of files at the end of readme)
+Download data.
+This step may take some time.
+Check the sizes of files at the end of readme.
 ```bash

 git clone git@github.com:fairinternal/Pythia.git